avatar

 Hi!
 I’m Takuya.

-In addition to my own research, I am currently engaging in a number of research projects, including (1) a project related to regulatory practices around emerging technologies, and (2) a project on AI literacy and digital divide funded by SSHRC Knowledge Synthesis Grants.
+In addition to my own research, I am currently engaging in a number of research projects supported by CIFAR and SSHRC, including (1) a project on Eliza effects (CIFAR Catalyst/SSHRC grant), (2) a project related to regulatory practices around emerging technologies (CIFAR Catalyst), and (3) a project on AI literacy and digital divide funded by SSHRC Knowledge Synthesis Grant and SSHRC Catalyst Grant.

 Previously, I completed a master’s program in information science and engineering at the Nara Institute of Science and Technology, where I studied natural language processing and explored research topics related to social computing, health informatics, online abuse and hate speech, and ethics in NLP.